bonafide-ptnguyen/CertRoot/team_profiles.md

 # Team Profiles

-This document contains the profiles of each team member, including their roles, responsibilities, skills, student IDs, and contact information for the project.
+This document contains the profiles of each team member, including their roles, responsibilities, skills, student IDs, and contact information for the Blockchain-Based Document Verification Platform Capstone project.

 ## Anil Manyam